 - Three Sisters Wilderness: Near McKenzie Bridge, the 2.1-mile South Fork McKenzie Trail is a scenic family-friendly excursion; make sure to support local businesses that have been impacted by the wildfires in recent years.
 Here are some ways to show love to the McKenzie River communities.

 If you’ve successfully snagged a permit, congratulations!
 Make sure to have the QR code (emailed to you upon purchase) handy on your smartphone, ready to present it to any forest officer or other law enforcement officer if it’s requested during your trip.
 If you need to cancel your trip, make sure to cancel your permit too, so someone else can enjoy your spot.

 Do your homework and look into the trail conditions at your destination.
 Know that some trails are covered in snow and some roads inaccessible through late June.
 Check weather and road conditions before you go, and pack in layers for cool nights, crisp days and lots of sunshine (don’t forget the sunscreen).
 Make sure to carry a map, let a friend know your hiking plans, bring your Ten Essentials and pack out everything you pack in, including pet waste.

 Keep in mind that some of the trails in the Central Cascades are dog-friendly while others are not.
 Read up on leash laws before you go, and bring lots of water for Fido.

-During COVID-19, wear your face covering on the trail, keep 6 feet of distance when possible and follow trail etiquette, stepping off the trail as needed to let others pass.
-Read up on more tips to Take Care Out There.
-Also, don’t forget to smile with your eyes and say hello to others you meet in this beautiful space.
+Be familiar with trail etiquette, stepping off the trail as needed to let others pass.
+Read up on more tips for how to Take Care Out There.
+Also, don’t forget to respect all users and be kind to others you meet in this beautiful space.